Melvill Jones: After First World War

 In March 1919 Jones returned to Cambridge as a fellow of Emmanuel College and a member of staff of the Engineering Department.
 In October he was elected as the first Francis Mond Professor of Aeronautical Engineering in which position he remained until his retirement in 1952.

-At Cambridge the Air Ministry provided aircraft and flying facilities to develop a very successful school of aviation research.
+At Cambridge, the Air Ministry provided aircraft and flying facilities to develop a successful school of aviation research.
 With characteristic modesty he said that he expected his small team, usually four, to work with him rather than for him.
-His work on stalls led to a great understanding of the phenomenon and greatly reduced accidents.
+His work on stalls led to a great understanding of the phenomenon and may have greatly reduced accidents.

 From 1926 his work was principally connected with reducing drag.
 In 1929 his paper The Streamline Airplane presented to the Royal Aeronautical Society was seminal.
 He proposed an ideal aircraft that would have minimal drag which led to the concepts of a 'clean' monoplane and retractable undercarriage.
 The aspect of Jones's paper that most shocked the designers of the time was his plot of the horse power required versus velocity, for an actual and an ideal plane.
 By looking at a data point for a given aircraft and extrapolating it horizontally to the ideal curve, the velocity gain for the same power can be seen.
 When Jones finished his presentation, a member of the audience described the results as being of the same level of importance as the Carnot cycle in thermodynamics.